Kevin Warren: Minnesota Vikings (2005–2019)

 Warren represented the Vikings' new ownership group in their purchase of the team.
 The Vikings then hired Warren as their executive vice president of legal affairs and chief administrative officer in 2005.
 In 2007, NFL Commissioner, Roger Goodell appointed Warren to the NFL's working group on emergency planning.
 In September 2013, Warren was named a member of the NFL Committee on Workplace Diversity, which works to enhance and promote diversity at every level of the NFL.

-In February 2015, Warren was promoted to the role of chief operating officer.
+In February 2015, Warren was promoted to the role of chief operating officer for the Vikings.
 As COO, he oversaw all aspects of the business operations of the franchise.
 He restructured the management of the organization, which included creating new senior leadership positions, overseeing administration and finance, human resources, legal, marketing and fan engagement, and sales and corporate sponsorships.
 Warren also served as a member of the Vikings' internal stadium development team and represented the team at NFL meetings.

 As COO of the Minnesota Vikings, Warren oversaw the team's long-running quest for a new stadium, to be named U.S. Bank Stadium, the largest public/private construction project in Minnesota's history.
 Warren was instrumental in selecting designers, developers, legal advisors and the Vikings' interim location for play, TCF Bank Stadium, while their new $1.13 billion stadium was under construction.
 The Vikings began the 2016 NFL season in the new venue.
 Even before construction was completed, U.S. Bank Stadium was awarded Super Bowl LII.

+During Warren's time with the Vikings, he assisted in community outreach and diversity efforts.
+In 2017, the team created the Minnesota Vikings Foundation, launched a women's platform called Vikings Women, and were the first NFL team to host an LGBTQ symposium in 2018.

 Warren was also responsible for overseeing construction of the Vikings' new practice facility in Eagan, Twin Cities Orthopedic Performance Center, which opened in March 2018.
 The ribbon-cutting ceremony was held in June 2018 with attendees including NFL Commissioner Roger Goodell, Twin Cities Orthopedics CEO Troy Simonson, and Governor Mark Dayton.
 He was also responsible for negotiating the naming rights of the facility.
-The facility is only the first phase in a planned 200-acre development which is expected to include offices, retail, residential, hospitality, and a conference center.
-The Vikings' headquarters will be the development's anchor.
+The facility was the first phase of a planned 200-acre development that would also include offices, retail, residential, hospitality, and a conference center.